MrNewaz/the-movie-central/README.md

 - Authentication: Users can sign up and log in to access personalized.
 - Recommendations: Users can view movie recommendations based on their selected movie/series.
 - Carousel: Users can view the latest movie releases in a carousel.
+- Notifications: Users receive notifications when they add, or remove a movie from their watch list.
+Also, they receive notifications when an error occurs.